Posterior fossa tumor is a type of brain tumor located in or near the bottom of the skull.

 Symptoms occur very early with posterior fossa tumors and may include:

-Symptoms from posterior fossa tumors also occur when the tumor damages local structures, such as cranial nerves.
+Symptoms from posterior fossa tumors also occur when the tumor damages local structures, such as the cranial nerves.
 Symptoms of cranial nerve damage include:

 Diagnosis is based on a thorough medical history and physical exam, followed by imaging tests.
 The best way to look at the posterior fossa is with an MRI scan.
 CT scans are not helpful to see that area of the brain in most cases.